glbala87/ELLA_tool/docs/technical/production.md

   - gunicorn - launching several API workers
   - analyses-watcher - handles watching for and importing new analyses
-  - polling - watches for and handles new import jobs
+  - polling - watches for and handles new import jobs -->

+TODO:

+- fetch / setup fixtures
+  - `ella-cli igv-download`
+  - genepanels
+  - usergroups
+  - filterconfigs
+  - users
+- create initial database
+- load fixture data
+- start supervisor processes

 ## Creating the production database

 ELLA relies on an external PostgreSQL database, using the default "public" schema.

 Provide the URI to the database using the `DB_URL` environment variable.